-Northcape seeks to invest in high quality companies with a meaningful competitive advantage to deliver the sustainable long-term returns on which our clients depend.
-We believe, avoiding companies with structural challenges or poor management of Environmental, Social and Governance (ESG) opportunities and risks, further contributes to long-term performance.
+Northcape seeks to invest in high quality companies with a meaningful competitive advantage to deliver the resilient long-term returns on which our clients depend.
+We believe, avoiding companies with structural challenges or poor management of Environmental, Social and Governance (ESG) risks and opportunities, further contributes to long-term performance.